dansand/docker-files/README.md

 # deal.II Docker images based on MPICH for shifter

 This repository contains Dockerfiles that have been modified to build dealii and its dependencies using MPICH.
-This was done so that the images could be used to run ASPECT via shifter on HPC systems (specificall PAWSEY/Magnus).
+This was done so that the images could be used to run ASPECT via shifter on HPC systems (specifically PAWSEY/Magnus).

 More information is availble here: https://support.pawsey.org.au/documentation/display/US/Containers.
-Alexis Espinosa from PAWSEY carried out this work.
-Ongoing updates to these images will be available here.
+Alexis Espinosa from PAWSEY carried out most of this work.
+Ongoing updates to these Dockerfiles will be posted here.

-You can download the MPICH based Dealii image using docker/shifter:
+You can download the MPICH based Dealii image using docker/shifter (and swapping out dansand for your profile):

 `docker/shifter pull dansand/dealii:v9.1.0-pre-gcc-mpichpawsey-fulldepsmanual`